 Deploying an automation tool effectively requires a lot of creative, storytelling and scripting work.
 Just as you already devote time and effort to writing texts for your website, brochures and maybe even your blog, you need to do the same with your email campaigns.

 The human behind technological miracles

 So yes, automation offers many benefits.
-It helps to limit repetitive tasks and, it helps to ensure that each shipment is made on an ad hoc basis and to the right people.
-Automation can speed up the sales process (which is particularly long in B2B) by insisting on the right arguments at the right time.
+It limits repetitive tasks and it ensures that each email delivery is made on an ad hoc basis and to the right people.
+Automation can speed up the sales process (which is particularly lengthy in B2B) by insisting on the right arguments at the right time.

-But the work it requires is not limited to subscribe to a new platform, or to install a plugin.
+But it requires actual work.
+You can’t just subscribe to a new platform or install a plugin and call it a day.
 You need to analyze your current efforts, crunch your business data, and then build a library of punch phrases, calls to action, sales pitches and rebuttal to common objections.
 You must get your hands dirty to be successful.

 Does that sound complex to you?
 Don’t hesitate to consult experts who can create tailored content for you, consistent with your marketing and well aligned with your sales.
-It’s this human touch that will ensure the success of your automation!
+This human touch is the secret behind a successful automation!

 As a member of the NextBlue Alliance, a group of companies offering IBM Watson AI-based solutions, ExoB2B is well positioned to assist your business in its digital transformation and in the automation of its processes.
 Contact us!